 Targets: Service learning is an engaged teaching and learning strategy that integrates meaningful community service with instruction and reflection to enrich the learning experience for students, teach civic responsibility, and strengthen communities.
 This performance indicator will be assessed by using faculty responses to the Kansas Campus Compact annual survey, the Center for Engagement and Community Development's OEMI survey, and OEIE's evaluation of the WaterLink program.
 All ask faculty about incorporating service learning into their classes.
-It is anticipated that KSU will increase the number of service learning classes by two each year between 2010 and 2012.
-The number of students who were involved with the baseline number of courses was 286.
-As the number of courses is increased, more students will be involved in these types of activities.
 Developing and receiving approval to teach new courses can be a rather lengthy and involved process, and thus our targets do represent stretch goals.
-The number of classes is targeted to increase by one class per year enrolling an additional 10 students, or about 3% growth per year.